 1. Standard Capitation Grant: Rate per pupil.
-The standard capitation grant is designed to to cover nomal school running costs.
+The standard capitation grant is designed to to cover normal school running costs.

-The grant is paid in three instalments based on current enrolment: September, January and April.
+The grant is paid in three instalments based on current enrolment.

-- N.B.
-Where the school's enrolment increases or decreases, the September and January payments are calculated on prior year enrolment and the full adjustment for current year enrolment is applied to the April payment. - 2.
-DEIS Grant (DEIS Schools only): Schools included in the School Support Programme under DEIS receive a grant which is based on the level of concentrated disadvantage in each school and the school's enrolment.
+- 2. DEIS Grant (DEIS Schools only): Schools included in the School Support Programme under DEIS receive a grant which is based on the level of concentrated disadvantage in each school and the school's enrolment.
 Queries in relation to the DEIS grant should be directed to Social Inclusion Unit in the Department of Education. - 3.
-Support Services Grant: Rate per pupil payable in three instalments in September, January and April.
+Support Services Grant: Rate per pupil payable in three instalments.
 The minimum grant payable is based on 200 pupils and thereafter according to enrolement.